THS-International/website/src/markdown-pages/faq.md

           What is the difference between THS and the THS International Reception?
       - description: >-
-          Unfortunately, you cannot bring a guest to our events.
-This is due to making sure that all of our students get a fair chance to attend events.
-        title: >-
-          Can I bring a guest (ex. significant other, sibling, or parent) to events?
-      - description: >-
           You can find the Fall 2020 Reception rules [here](https://bit.ly/RulesIntRecFall2020).
 By using our signup system
           and participating in Reception events you automatically agree to these